top of page

 What we have been privileged to see for ourselves is just how much God loves each one of us.
 He loves us so much he sent his Son Jesus to be with us and to show us how to live and to love.
 The more we follow the example of Jesus, the closer we will come to God's own vision for this world, a vision of love, and peace, and justice for all creation.
 That vision is what Christians mean when we speak of the Kingdom of God.

-Our hope and prayer at St Edmund's is that we might strive, in every way we can, through worship, fellowship and service to one another and to our community, to grow day by day into the people God calls us to be.
+Our hope and prayer at St Alban's is that we might strive, in every way we can, through worship, fellowship and service to one another and to our community, to grow day by day into the people God calls us to be.